Roycemore School

-Roycemore School is an independent, nonsectarian, co-educational college preparatory school located in Evanston, Illinois serving students in pre-kindergarten through Grade 12.
-The school's current enrollment is approximately 240 students as of 2021.
-The school's former building is listed on the National Register of Historic Places.
+Roycemore School was an independent, nonsectarian, co-educational college preparatory school located in Evanston, Illinois serving students in pre-kindergarten through Grade 12.
+The school was formed in 1915 by Julia Henry.
+In July 2026, the board of trustees announced that the school will cease operations and not re-open for the subsequent school year due to a severe drop in enrollment following a financial crises that become public in April of that same year.

-In 2024, Niche ranked Roycemore School as the most diverse private high school, the 4th-best private high school, and the 3rd-best private K–12 school in the state of Illinois.
-The school currently has a six-to-one student-to-teacher ratio.
+Prior to its closing, in 2024, Niche ranked Roycemore School as the most diverse private high school, the 4th-best private high school, and the 3rd-best private K–12 school in the state of Illinois.
+The school had a six-to-one student-to-teacher ratio and enrolled approximately 240 students.

-History
+History and closure

 Roycemore School was founded in 1915 by Julia Henry and a group of North Shore parents at 640 Lincoln Street in Evanston, Illinois.
-Henry was originally the Lower School principal at the Girton School for Girls in Winnetka, IL, taking several faculty members and students with her to the new Roycemore.
+Henry was originally the Lower School principal at the Girton School for Girls in Winnetka, Illinois, taking several faculty members and students with her to the new Roycemore.
 The school was named after Henry's grandfather, Andrew Royce, a Congregational minister in Barre, Vermont in the 1800s.
 The school took on the Royce family crest inspiring the blue and gold school colors, the motto "fortis et prudens simul," or strength and careful judgement go together, and the mascot, the griffin.
 In 1968, the first boy graduated, alone in a class of six.

 Its original location was in north Evanston, Illinois, near Northwestern University.
 The former Roycemore School building was placed on the National Register of Historic Places in 1987.

-In June 2013, long-time Headmaster Joseph Becker retired (1976-2013), having ushered in a new era of Roycemore in time for the school to celebrate its centennial throughout the 2015-2016 school year.
+In April 2026, Board of Trustees Chair Anthony Chambers announced that the school's "inconsistent financial performance" had placed Roycemore in a "difficult position" and that Head of School Christopher English's employment had been terminated.
+Morgan Busbey, a Roycemore parent and the school's assistant head of school for advancement, was appointed interim head until the appointment of Paul Druzinsky.

+During the period under Busbey and Druzinsky's leadership, the school launched two fundraising campaigns: the Save Roycemore Campaign, which sought to fund the school's ongoing operating expenses, and the Roycemore Teachers First Fund, which aimed to provide salaries and benefits for teachers through the end of the 2025–2026 school year.
+The campaigns raised $1,379,414 and $253,150, respectively, achieving approximately 68% and 38% of their stated fundraising goals.